Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 Viral haemorrhagic fevers are a group of rare but potentially life-threatening illnesses that are caused by different viruses.

-Cytomegalovirus (CMV) is common however, most people have no symptoms.
-Learn more about it's causes, symptoms and how you can prevent infection.
+Cytomegalovirus (CMV) is common but, most people have no symptoms.
+Learn more about the causes, symptoms and how you can reduce your risk of infection.

 Learn about the Zika virus, and why it's advisable for pregnant women to avoid travelling to countries with outbreaks.